ioccc-src/winner/2020/ferguson1/cannibalism.log.md

 ##########################################################################################
 ```

-...and no: the itsself was not a typo but intentional sibilance!
+...and no Preciouss: the itsself was not a typo but intentional sibilance!